historic-trails/website/sites/lanesfield-school.md

 {% include figure.html
   class="img-right"
   width="25%"
-  caption="James Lane was an abolitionst Union Army general in the Civil War and founder of the town of Lanesfield. [source](https://www.kshs.org/kansapedia/frontier-guard/16898)" image-url="james-lane.jpg"
+  caption="James Lane was an abolitionist, a Union Army general in the Civil War, and the founder of Lanesfield. [source](https://www.kshs.org/kansapedia/frontier-guard/16898)" image-url="james-lane.jpg"
 %}
 ### James Lane and the Town of Lanesfield
-The town was founded by [James Lane](https://en.wikipedia.org/wiki/James_Henry_Lane_(Union_general)) in 1858 and he began construction of the town very quickly.[^NRF1]  Lane served as a United States senator and a Union Army general during the Civil War; he was an outspoken abolitionist who worked to abolish slavery in Kansas.[^nyt1] Lane began the construction of a hotel, three stores, a blacksmith shop, three churches, residential houses and a one-room schoolhouse in the town,[^NRF2] even though he never saw the school opened as he committed suicide in 1866.[^nyt2]
+[James Lane](https://en.wikipedia.org/wiki/James_Henry_Lane_(Union_general)) served as a United States senator and a Union Army general during the Civil War; he was an outspoken abolitionist who worked to eradicate slavery in Kansas.[^nyt] Lane founded Lanesfield in 1858.[^NRF1] Lane oversaw the construction of a hotel, three stores, a blacksmith shop, three churches, residential houses and a one-room schoolhouse in the town[^NRF2]; however, he did not live to see the school open as he committed suicide in 1866.[^nyt2]

 ### Lanesfield Along the Santa Fe Trail
 Trail travel was immensely important to the town's identity.
-Students from the school even noted that they could see travelers on the trail from their schoolhouse window.[^feldman] The development of a railroad station in 1870 in the nearby town of Edgerton diminished Lanesfield's population as many people moved closer to the train station.
+Students from the school even noted that they could see travelers on the trail from their schoolhouse window.[^feldman] Beginning in 1870, the nearby town of Edgerton--and its new railroad station--siphoned away some of Lanesfield's population.
 Many buildings were left unused but the schoolhouse remained an important part of Lanesfield as it served all the children in the area.

 ### The One-Room Schoolhouse in America
 The one-room schoolhouse had its heyday in rural America during the late nineteenth and early twentieth centuries.
-These schools were often the lifeblood of small rural towns; since many areas lacked centralized school boards, curricula varied greatly from one school to the next.
-Supplies were often limited and students and teachers had to make do with what they had.
-Schoolteachers were responsible for teaching many different grades in one small room, with children frequently missing school to help out at home.[^jenner]
+These schools were often the lifeblood of small rural towns.
+Since many areas lacked centralized school boards, curricula varied greatly from one school to the next; supplies were often limited and students and teachers had to make do with what they had.
+Teachers were responsible for teaching many different grades in one small room, with children frequently missing school to help out at home.[^jenner]
 {% include figure.html
   class="img-left"
   width="33%"